dhellmann/pymotw/PyMOTW/cmd/index.rst

     :synopsis: Create line-oriented command processors.

 :Purpose: Create line-oriented command processors.
-:Python Version: 1.4 and later, with some additions in 2.3
+:Available In: 1.4 and later, with some additions in 2.3

 The :mod:`cmd` module contains one public class, :class:`Cmd`, designed to be used as a base class for command processors such as